sugimotot/btsdoc-portal/developers/4_wallet/cli_wallet.md

 In order to allow RPC calls for wallet operations (spend, buy, sell, …) you can choose between pure RPC or RPC-HTTP requests.

-The cli-wallet **can open a RPC port** so that you can interface your application with it

-    ./programs/cli_wallet/cli_wallet -s wss://bitshares.openledger.info/ws -H 127.0.0.1:8092 -r 127.0.0.1:8093

 * websocket RPC via the `-r` parameter, and
 * HTTP RPC via the `-H` parameter:

+In our example below, it shows that the cli-wallet opens two RPC ports.
+You can interface your application with it.

+    ./programs/cli_wallet/cli_wallet -s wss://bitshares.openledger.info/ws -H 127.0.0.1:8092 -r 127.0.0.1:8093

 The command above will open the cli-wallet and, unless you already have a local wallet, will ask you to provide a password for your local wallet.
-Once a wallet has been created (default wallet file is `wallet.json`).
+Once a wallet has been created (default wallet file is `wallet.json`), it will prompt with `locked >>>`.

 ***